Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/20_WIFI.rst

 ~~~~~~~~~~~~~~~~~~~~

 -  Power by rate table.txt defines the Tx power by various data rate.
-   The TX output power for “Base Rate” in Power by Rate table is the
+   The TX output power for "Base Rate" in Power by Rate table is the
    reference value.

 -  The power by rate table(array_mp_8735b_phy_reg_pg) in The